Photo by Andrés Nieto Porras

 After 1984, the temperature has slowly cooled, but has been known to rapidly heat again; in the surrounding area, liquid rock is just two kilometres (just over a mile) under the surface of the earth, meaning it can be very unpredictable.

 As such, bathing is no longer allowed in Grjótagjá.
+You are welcome, however, to at least feel the water and dip your feet in to relax.

 If you don’t want spoilers, please skip ahead to ‘Getting to Grjótagjá’.